Mbale, Uganda info@barigunacoffee.com

 The Producers

-The “Bunabude Coffee Growers Association” have their farms at an altitude between 2,000 and 2,100 m, inherited partly from their parents and grandparents.
-The older generation planted mainly “Nyasaland” coffee, a variety introduced in colonial times, 60-80 years ago and the current farmers have added the predominant improved varieties and produce a washed Arabica processed at their homes.
+The “Bunabude Coffee Growers Association” are a small group of some 40 coffee farmer families in Bulambuli district.
+They have their farms at an altitude between 1,900 and 2,100 m, inherited partly from their parents and grandparents.
+The older generation planted mainly “Nyasaland” coffee, a variety introduced in colonial times and the current farmers have added the predominant improved varieties SL 14 and 28 and produce a washed Arabica processed at their homes.